al1fandi/alifandi-data-analytics-portfolio/README.md

 # My Project by Alifandi
-# R - Bellabeat Data Analysis Project
+# Bellabeat Data Analysis Project
 ## Project Overview
 * Bellabeat is a small, successful company that has the potential to become a larger company in the global smart device market.
 * There is a need to analyze smart device fitness data to unlock new growth opportunities for the company.